mozanunal/mozanunal.github.io/source/_posts/micropython-mqtt-stream.md

 # Micropython Mqtt Streamer

 Hello everyone,
 I have developed a micropython code to stream accelerometer data over mqtt.
-Also I have created a tool to visualize the data which is transferred from remote mqtt device which is executing micropython code.
+Also I have created a tool to visualize the data which is transferred from remote MQTT device which is executing micropython code.

 ## Demo